 Your numerical grade will be calculated using the weights shown in the table below.
-In summary, 55% of your grade comes from your individual performance on synchronous assessments.
+Saliently, 54% of your overall grade comes from your performance on timed in-class assessments.

-Item in master course gradebook Weight, % 420/ Pre-class minilectures (two lowest scores will be dropped) 12% Recitation assignments (two lowest scores will be dropped) 15% Online homework (two lowest scores will be dropped) 18% Exams or summative assessments (lowest score will be dropped) 30% Cumulative final exam 25%
+Item in master course gradebook Weight, % Pre-class minilectures (two lowest scores will be dropped) 12% Recitation assignments (two lowest scores will be dropped) 18% Online homework (lowest score will be dropped) 20% Brief assessments (lowest score will be dropped) 24% Exams (lowest score will be dropped) 30%

 To give you an approximate idea, a total score of $\sim 93\%$ should be converted to an A; a total score of $\sim 83\%$ to a B; a total score of $\sim 72\%$ to a C. This may undergo small adjustments, typically not to exceed 1% in either direction, and the cutoffs for "+" and "-" grades will be determined after said adjustment accordingly.
 Official letter grade cutoffs will be posted on Canvas a couple of days after the last exam.
-Unless an error in the manual entry in the grade roster or a miscalculation was made by me or my teaching assistants, your final letter grade is not subject to appeal.
+Unless an error in the manual entry or a miscalculation was made by me or my teaching assistants, your final letter grade is not subject to appeal.